-The Venice Rialto Market is a unique market in the world.
+The Venice Rialto Market is unique in the world.
 An opinion I share with guidebooks and visitors.
 Are you planning to go there?
 Venice Information will save you money.

-Let me be clear: You will get the best tips, do’s & don’ts.
-I’m your guide!
-This daily market is full of Venetian specialties.
-You will admire the place!
-Above all, local people from around Venice still buy their fresh products on a daily base at this market.
-Get involved and smell the atmosphere of this market.
+Let me be clear: You will get the best tips, do's & don'ts.
+I'm your guide, and I'm sure you will admire the place!
+This daily Venice Rialto market is full of Venetian specialties.
+Above all, local people from around Venice still buy their fresh products daily at this market.
+So get involved and smell the atmosphere of this market.
 The fresh Mediterranean products are delicious!

 It depends on the season if all products are available, so there is no day the same at this fresh market...

-Do more than hitting the tourist areas, museums, and squares.
-Purchase a map of Venice or a handy travel guide during your stay in Venice Italy.
+Do more than hit the tourist areas, museums, and squares.
+Purchase a map of Venice or a handy travel guide during your stay in Venice, Italy.

 Go on an adventure and discover the tiny streets.
-Be different and don't go with the flow, like all other tourists...
-Because, otherwise you wouldn't know...
+But, be different and don't go with the flow, like all other tourists...
+Because otherwise, you wouldn't know...

 The local fisherman is bringing their fresh fish just after the catch in the local Laguna!
-To watch this unique performance, you don't see so often!
+So to watch this unique performance you don't see so often!

-He was shouting 'fresh fish, fresh fish' and the fish they directly prepared the fish, so locals and restaurants can buy the fish immediately.
+He was shouting 'fresh fish, fresh fish, and the fish they directly prepared, so locals and restaurants can buy the fish immediately.
 This fish is the freshest you can ever get...
 And above all, it is fun to watch!

 To experience all this, it is better to...

-Nowadays it’s still the commercial hub of Venice.
-Records tell us the Venice Market took place since 1097.
+Nowadays, it’s still the commercial hub of Venice.
+Records tell us the Venice Market took place in 1097.

-The line of buildings, however, date from the 16th century due to a fire which swept through Rialto in 1514.
+However, the line of buildings dates from the 16th century due to a fire that swept through Rialto in 1514.

-The only thing what has changed is the new awnings and
+The only thing that has changed is the new awnings and electronic cash registers.

 Rialto market’s narrow alleyways carry names with the categories of the same type of shops.

-A long time ago these shops stood together, like bakeries, eateries and other market traders.
+These shops stood together a long time ago, like bakeries, eateries, and other market traders.
 You can read this on my page about the Rialto Bridge >

 1. Glassware: Impress your friends at home with a Murano chandelier.